Putting Together a Website Timeline

 Once the design company has run all of its tests and fixed any issues that popped up, they’ll then present it to you for review.

-Official Launch (1 Day-3 Weeks)
+Official Launch (1 Day to 2 Weeks)

 Maintenance and Ongoing Improvements (Ongoing)